 Find your local Indian and Asian food stores, or shop online.

 Eating gluten and dairy free can be really really expensive!
-I don't buy pre-made gluten-free flours, I prefer to buy my own flours and use them like that.
+I don't buy pre-mixed gluten-free flours, I prefer to buy my own flours and use them like that.
 I find you usually need 3 different gluten-free flours used in combination to achieve a good texture.
 Mostly wholegrain flours, with a touch of starch to keep things light.
 I used to use xanthan and guar gums on occasion, but choose not to nowadays after researching what they actually are and natural alternatives.

 Plant a vegetable garden.Really everyone, if your gluten-free or not should plant themselves a little vegetable garden.
 Even if you just plant a few pot of fresh herbs.
 This will liven up your cooking and it also saves you lots of money.